apache/apisix/docs/en/latest/plugins/openfunction.md

   - Plugin
   - OpenFunction
   - openfunction
-description: This document contains information about the CNCF OpenFunction Plugin.
+description: This document contains information about the Apache APISIX openfunction Plugin.
 ---

 <!--